oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-data/helidon-data.md

-## Step 1: Configuring the project to be personal to you
+## Task 1: Configuring the project to be personal to you
 For some versions of this lab, all attendees will are operating on a shared database, and updating the same table.
 To ensure that your work doesn't interfere with other peoples work you need to provide a unique identity for yourself

   1. In Eclipse, switch to the **helidon-labs-stockmanager** project.